-There are specific deadlines for field placement registration (these are typically the first week of the semester BEFORE you plan to do your placement).
+There are specific deadlines for field placement registration.
 Please check the OPFE webpage for further information.

-Students who take Praxis before September 1, 2013 and achieve a score of 167 or better will not have to take the Pearson test for licensure or admittance to the graduate program in Adolescent Young Adult Integrated Language Arts at Wright State University.
+Students who take Praxis before September 1, 2013, and achieve a score of 167 or better will not have to take the Pearson test for licensure or admittance to the graduate program in Adolescent Young Adult Integrated Language Arts at Wright State.